neographophobic/autoMunkiImporter/README.md

 Auto Munki Importer
 ===================

+> If you are looking at automating Munki, I no longer recommend that you use this code, and instead suggest you use [AutoPkg](https://github.com/autopkg/autopkg) which is actively supported by the Munki community.

+> This project is no longer actively maintained.

 Auto Munki Importer is a Perl script that will, based on the input data, determine if there is a new version of an application available.
 If a new version is available it will download the new file, extract it, and then import it into Munki.

 It can handle [static](http://neographophobic.github.com/autoMunkiImporter/dataplists.html#static) URLs, [dynamic](http://neographophobic.github.com/autoMunkiImporter/dataplists.html#dynamic) URLs where the URL or link to the URL change based off the version (it can also handle landing pages before the actual download), and [Sparkle](http://neographophobic.github.com/autoMunkiImporter/dataplists.html#sparkle) RSS feeds.
 This generic approach should allow you to monitor most applications.